 In addition to providing training and coaching, we also offer a wide range of consulting services to our clients in the area of project management, as well as in its subsidiaries and supporting activities, such as:

-In general, it is best to establish quality levels and metrics with the client early on in the project with the client.
-Therefore, it is essential to prepare a quality management plan early on in the project lifecycle.
-Additionally, it is crucial to monitor the effectiveness and efficiency of the quality management performed by checking the product and deliverables, as well as assessing the effectiveness of the quality management activities and documentation.
+In general, it is best to establish quality levels and metrics with the client early on in the project.
+Therefore, it is essential to prepare a quality management plan early in the project lifecycle.
+Additionally, it is crucial to monitor the effectiveness and efficiency of the quality management performed by checking the product and deliverables and assessing the effectiveness of the quality management activities and documentation.

-Our consulting services, depending on the client’s needs, can last a week, months, or much longer.
+Depending on the client’s needs, our consulting services can last a week, months, or much longer.
 We may also work full time or just a few hours a day or week to provide guidance and or performance evaluation and control.
 Our goal is to assist our clients in addressing and dealing with quality control and assurance as efficiently as possible.
 Therefore, we help our clients in the following areas:

 - Assist in establishing the quality level (high, medium, or low) as well as the client expectations at the start of the project, which typically includes:

 - detailing the quality level sought, as well as what that definition implies.
-For example, “high” quality may mean that there is only 1 error/failure per 1,000 products checked or 1 per 10,000, etc.
+For example, “high” quality may mean only one error/failure per 1,000 products checked or 1 per 10,000, etc.

-- create a list of quality metrics per the scope of the project, the client’s expectations, and the organization’s strategic initiatives related to quality.
-For example, if the organizations’ product is to develop bottles, then the quality metrics would include the diameter of the opening, such as 200 mm +/- 2 mm, a clarity level of 95%, etc.
+- Create a list of quality metrics per the project’s scope, the client’s expectations, and the organization’s strategic initiatives related to quality.
+For example, if the organization’s product is to develop bottles, then the quality metrics would include the diameter of the opening, such as 200 mm +/- 2 mm, a clarity level of 95%, etc.

 - Develop appropriate documentation, such as checklists, which will assist the reviewers in reaching the desired quality level.